AB 1437 (Patterson) RCFE clearances and licenses – Support

 SB 219 (Wiener) LGBT rights – Support

 The private right of action, which CALA strongly opposed, was removed from the bill!
-And additional policy clarifications requested by CALA which ensure that HIPAA and the Confidentiality of Medical Information Act are not expanded to non-medical settings, among other things, have been adopted, with a couple technical clarifications remaining.
+And additional policy clarifications requested by CALA which ensure that HIPAA and the Confidentiality of Medical Information Act are not expanded to non-medical settings, among other things, have been adopted.
 SB 219 establishes specific rights for LGBT residents of SNFs and RCFEs, and now does so without creating a new private right of action for RCFEs.
 CALA has long advocated for welcoming, inclusive environments for all seniors and has been directly involved in establishing laws that ensure our LGBT residents have a positive experience in our communities.
-CALA will continue working with Senator Wiener to make technical clarifying changes to the rights themselves.
-This bill is now in the Assembly and will soon be considered by the Assembly Human Services Committee.
+CALA greatly appreciates working with Senator Wiener to draft a bill CALA can support.
+SB 219 is now in Assembly Appropriations.

 SB 294 (Hernandez) Hospices: palliative care – Support

 The bill passed both houses and was in the first stages of the process that takes place before being sent to the Governor when it was pulled back to the Assembly for amendments.
 The bill passed the Assembly before legislators left for summer recess.
 This bill, sponsored by the California Hospice and Palliative Care Association and the Coalition for Compassionate Care, would authorize licensed hospice agencies to provide palliative services to individuals who have a serious, life threatening, or advanced illness, regardless of whether the patient has a terminal illness or continues to receive curative treatment.
-The bill will soon be heard in the Assembly.

 SB 648 (Mendoza) Referral agencies – Oppose unless amended